Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Preliminary Evaluation(Interview 2)

 \subsection{Interview Process}

-In order to get teacher's feedback on the prototype and potential use cases of PAD in future EFL classes, we conducted a semi-structured interview after the semester ended.
-First, we introduced each component of the dashboard prototype, and let teachers freely explore the prototype and try out the features without any specific task or time restriction.
+To get teacher's further design needs on the prototype and potential use cases of PAD in future EFL classes, we conducted a 90-minute semi-structured interview after the semester ended.
+First, we introduced each component of the dashboard prototype, and let teachers freely explore the prototype and try out the features without any specific task for 30 minutes.
 In the meantime, we explained the detailed usage and technology of AI-supported essay evaluation upon the participant's request.
-Lastly, we conducted a semi-structured interview by posing the following questions:
+Lastly, we conducted a semi-structured interview by posing the following questions: \begin{itemize} \item \textit{To what extent do you think the prototype would meet the needs mentioned in the first interview?} \item \textit{Did you find any additional features or unmet needs while using the prototype?} \item \textit{How would you interpret and utilize the charts and other results?} \item \textit{Do you have any plan of using PAD in future EFL classes?} \end{itemize}